MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 > [!TIP]
 > To launch VS Code and open the current folder, run the command `code .` in the command line or bash shell.
 If the current folder is part of a local git repo, the github integration appears in Visual Studio Code automatically.

+## Docs Authoring Pack
+Install the Docs Authoring Pack for Visual Studio Code.
+This add-in includes basic authoring assistance for help with Markdown, and preview capabilities so you can see what the markdown looks like on the Docs site.

+   Visit this [marketplace page](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) and select **Install**, or search for `docsmsft.docs-authoring-pack` in your extensions list in the VS Code window.

+   The Docs Authoring Pack is accessible by pressing Alt+M inside of VS Code.
+The toolbar is hidden by default but can be shown.
+Edit the VS Code settings (Control+comma) and adding user setting `"markdown.showToolbar": true` to show the toolbar.

+   For more information, see the [Docs Authoring Pack](how-to-write-docs-auth-pack.md) page.

 ## Next steps